 I walked in the door of Eggshells, and lo and behold, a fellow culinary student was also in attendance.
 Ashley is now a pastry chef, working at one of the major bakeries in town.
 I visited with Chef Harris, joking about our earlier meeting and my less-than-stellar demo.
 He graciously blamed it on the low table I was using.

 Somehow, during Chef Harris’ demonstration, I ended up cooking the risotto while he worked on other parts of the demonstration.
 Maybe it was me wildly waving my hand in the air, saying, “Ooh, ooh, ooh, let me help!” when he lamented not having an assistant.
 Ashley ended up helping later on — probably due to my hollering “ASHLEY WANTS TO HELP ICE THE CUPCAKES” — with the vegan, sugar free, gluten free dessert we enjoyed.
-They used some great fruit and veg suppliers and it was really good.
 (No, really; it was good!)
 Culinarians can be a rowdy bunch.

 Chef Harris’ risotto recipe, using shallots, mushrooms and asparagus, was an excellent example of how delicious naturally gluten-free meals can be.
 He also demonstrated cooking scallops and (cough) gave us a recipe for gluten-free pasta.
 Let’s just say live demos don’t always work out.
 Oh, how I know.